allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 The following actions are taken to transform the data:

-* __NAICS__ (North American Industry Classification System):  This is a 2- through 6-digit hierachical classfication system used by the Federal agencies to classify business establishments for the purpose of statiscial collection, analysis, ana presentation of data.
+* __NAICS__ (North American Industry Classification System):  This is a 2- through 6-digit hierachical classfication system used by the Federal agencies to classify business establishments for the purpose of statiscial collection, analysis, and presentation of data.
 The first two digits of NAICS represents the economic sector.
-Even though the original data contains the 6-digit code (despite many missing values), efforts are taken to reduce the code to the first two digits, therefore summarizing the loans to the sector level.
+Even though the original data contains the 6-digit code (with many missing values), efforts are taken to reduce the code to the first two digits, therefore summarizing the loans to the sector level.
 The below table shows the description of the NAICS sectors, with more details found on the [U.S. Census page](https://www.census.gov/cgi-bin/sssd/naics/naicsrch?chart=2017).

    | Sector | Description                                                              |
    |--------|--------------------------------------------------------------------------|